LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 User page URLs look like this: `https://ldjam.com/users/YOUR-USERNAME`, where `YOUR-USERNAME` is your username.

 For example, Mike's username is `PoV`.
-His user page is <https://ldjam.com/users/pov>.
+His user page is [https://ldjam.com/users/pov](//ldjam.com/users/pov)

-Alternatively, you could also use <https://ldjam.com/users/PoV>.
-In URLs, usernames are lower case.
-The website will correct this automatically.
+Alternatively, you could also use [https://ldjam.com/users/PoV](//ldjam.com/users/PoV).

 If you get a `404` error, the account does not exist.